google/WebFundamentals/src/content/en/tools/chrome-devtools/index.md

 With DevTools you can view and change any page, even the Google homepage, as the video demonstrates.

+## DevTools for Beginners {: #beginners }

+DevTools for Beginners is a new series of tutorials for new web developers that teach you the basics of web development and DevTools.

+* [Get Started with HTML and the DOM](/web/tools/chrome-devtools/beginners/html).
+In this first tutorial, you set up your code, add content to your page, and use DevTools to experiment with content changes.

 ## Get started {: #get-started }

-Here are the recommended starting points for some of the most common ways that DevTools can help you build websites faster:
+If you're a more experienced web developer, here are the recommended starting points for learning how DevTools can improve your productivity:

 * [Viewing and changing a page's styles](/web/tools/chrome-devtools/css/).
 Every developer goes through this experience: you code some CSS, and then you view your page and... the styles